Inexplicable768/mathematica-python-library/README.md

 # mathematica-python-library
-A library for python providing easy implementation of advanced mathematics Features include matrix operations, complex numbers, algebra and equation solving, integration, differentation and more'
+A library for python providing easy and efficent implementation of mathematics and data analysis

-has no dependencies not even standard modules
+Features include matrix operations, complex numbers, algebra and equation solving, integration, differentation and more Syntax is easy to use and highly intutive and documentation is provided.
+Only uses standard python libraries and has no dependencies